gbouras13/pharokka/docs/install.md

 * Pharokka v1.2.0 implements a major new feature.
 It quickly matches each input contig against the INPHARED database using mash distances,which may be useful if you are annotating novel phages or metagenomic input samples.
 * You will need to re-install the databases if you updating from an earlier version of pharokka than v1.2.0.
+* This database will apply for all versions of Pharokka v1.2.0 and later.

 To install the pharokka database to the default directory: